unfor19/kubernetes-localdev/README.md

 ## HTTPS

 Create a local Certificate Authority certificate and key with [mkcert](https://github.com/FiloSottile/mkcert) and install it to `Trusted Root Certificate Authorities`.
-We'll use this certificate authority to create TLS certificates that will be used for local development.
+We'll use this certificate authority to create a TLS certificate that will be used for local development.

 ### Create A Certificate Authority (CA) Certificate And Key